-Top Questions to Ask Yourself before Buying a Freestanding Bath
+Top Questions to Ask Yourself Before Buying a Freestanding Bath

-by newsy siso on Jan 17, 2016
+by Newsy Siso on Jan 17, 2016

 Without a doubt, taking a hot soak in a freestanding bath takes the pleasure and luxury of bathing to a whole new level.
-Freestanding baths don’t just look great, they also make your bathroom appear much larger than it actually is.
-Comfortable and available in a wide range of choices, they give a unique personality statement to your own bathroom.
+Freestanding baths don’t just look great, they also make your bathroom appear much larger than it is.
+Comfortable and available in a wide range of choices, they give a unique personality statement to your bathroom.
 But how do you select the right freestanding bath for your needs?
 Here are some important questions for you to consider:

 Will it fit in my bathroom?

 Freestanding baths come in various shapes and sizes, and the spatial limitations of your bathroom should be on the top of your list.
-To get the most out of the spaciousness your bath creates, it’s recommended that it be placed near the centre of the room; not only does this give you a sense of freedom, it also makes it easier to clean and maintain.
+To get the most out of the spaciousness your bath creates, it’s recommended that it be placed near the center of the room; not only does this give you a sense of freedom, it also makes it easier to clean and maintain.
 Just make sure also to measure your bathroom carefully and take your measurements to the dealer.

 Will I fit in the bath?